mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 - Minor Compel: You still succeed, but something annoying happens (your pistol jams, your lockpick breaks, your code tripwires a trace).
 - Major Compel: You fail and something worse happens (your gun’s safety locks, the door alarms, your deck reboots).

-Whenever the GM delivers a Major Compel — or at any moment he wants to add a complication — you gain 2 XP or 2 Edge back.
+Whenever the GM delivers a Major Compel — or at any moment he wants to add a complication — you gain 5 XP.

-- You may refuse a Compel by paying 1 Edge, but then you don’t earn the 2 XP or 2 Edge.
+- You may refuse a Compel by paying 1 Edge, but then you don’t earn the 5 XP.
-- If you have no XP or Edge (whatever is offered), you must accept the Compel.
+- If you have Edge, you must accept the Compel.

 As a guideline, the GM should use Compels once or twice per session per character — enough to make things interesting, not overwhelming.